adamwulf/PerformanceBezier/README.md

 Let me know!
 I'd love to know where PerformanceBezier is using and how it's affecting your apps.
 Ping me at [@adamwulf](https://twitter.com/adamwulf)!

+Also - If you like PerformanceBezier, then you'll _love_ [ClippingBezier](https://github.com/adamwulf/ClippingBezier) - an easy way to find intersecting points, lines, and shapes between two UIBezierPaths.

 ## Documentation

 View the header files for full documentation.